MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 ## Implementation steps

-1. [Download the RSS feed solution package](./Solutions/Rss-Feed-solutionPackage.zip) (*This package contain Action package and Flow package*)
+1. [Download the "RSS-feed-SolutionPackage"](./Solutions/Rss-Feed-solutionPackage.zip) (*This package contain "RSS-Feed-ActionPackage.zip" and "RSS-Feed-FlowPackage.zip"*)
 2. [Download the latest version of KAS client](https://manage.kaiza.la/MiniApps/DownloadSDK)
-3. Edit the Action Package (See steps below)
+3. Edit the "RSS-feed-ActionPackage" (See steps below)
    - Unzip the action package from solution package folder.
    - Change the action "id" in Package.Json file or the version in incremental manner by +1 in Package.Json
    - Include the downloaded version of KAS client